 That’s why we only use porcelain crowns.
 Porcelain has a very similar appearance to tooth enamel.
 Both tooth enamel and porcelain are semi-translucent, meaning that some light penetrates the surface and some bounces back off.
 This unique combination gives both tooth enamel and porcelain its pearly sheen.

 Porcelain has an advantage over enamel, as well.
-It is highly stain resistant.
+It is highly stained resistant.
 Unlike enamel, coffee, red wine, berries, and the like don’t stain porcelain.

 How to Take Care of Porcelain Crowns

 Porcelain crowns do not require any special attention or care.
 It is important to keep up with oral hygiene routines and to treat the crowns the same way you would with natural teeth.
 Patients who grind their teeth at night are recommended to wear mouth guards to prevent any potential cracking or chipping.
 Patients with dental crowns should make it a priority to visit their dentist twice or more yearly for professional cleanings and check-ups.

 how long will my porcelain crown last?